tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 We were fishing for bonefish specifically (Andros is known as the bonefish capital of the world).
 Bonefish, tarpon, and permit make up "the big three" of saltwater fly fishing.
 Tarpon are the most iconic because they're really photogenic; they're huge and they tend to leap out of the water.
 They're basically giant sardines with funky looking mouths.
 Permit are these oval-shaped fish that are usually solitary and notorious for being wary.
 When you land one, it's a big deal because people can spend their entire day searching for one only to lay out a perfect cast and have their fly shrugged off.
 All three of these fish are usually just caught and then released back into the water because they suck to eat.

+All in all, I'm really grateful for being able to go and we definitely made the most out of it.
 It goes without saying that the fishing was fun, but it was really just liberating to be on the water.
 After all, there aren't many better places to be than in the ocean and under the Bahamian sun.
-One of the guides called it "the world's best office."
+One of our guides called it "the world's best office."

 I'll let the pictures tell most of the stories but a few general thoughts: